 Attorneys Who Support this Practice Area

-When a couple decides to legally separate, there are two typical paths that they follow: (1) they can reach an agreement which is reduced to a written settlement agreement (known as an uncontested divorce); or (2) if they do not agree, their case will require the intervention of the Court (known as a contested divorce).
+When a couple decides to legally separate in New York, there are two typical paths that they follow: (1) they can reach an agreement which is reduced to a written settlement agreement (known as an uncontested divorce); or (2) if they do not agree, their case will require Court intervention (known as a contested divorce).
 In this instance, a Judge will be assigned to oversee the matter and to eventually preside over the Trial.
-A contested divorce matter can entail everything from child custody to the classification and division of marital assets and debt and many things in between.
+A contested divorce matter can involve determining issues of child custody, child support, spousal maintenance, the classification and division of marital assets and debt, and counsel and expert fees.

-During a contested divorce, application to the Court can be made where one spouse seeks a Temporary (“Pentente Lite”) Order from the Judge for things such as exclusive use and occupancy of the marital residence, child custody, parenting time, child support, spousal maintenance, and/or counsel or expert fees.
-This Order will provide temporary relief, but it may remain in effect until your divorce is resolved.
-In other words, these applications to the Court can be critically important to your case and the attorneys at Copps DiPaola Silverman, PLLC, view them that way.
+In New York, an application can be brought before a Judge where one spouse seeks a Temporary (“Pendente Lite”) Order for things such as, exclusive use and occupancy of the marital residence, child custody, parenting time, child support, spousal maintenance, and/or counsel or expert fees.
+While this Order will provide only temporary relief, it may remain in effect until your divorce is resolved.
+These applications can be critically important to you, your children, and your financial circumstances, and the attorneys at Copps DiPaola Silverman, PLLC view them that way.